meltyourface/blank/posts/Gods-of-Time/Seasonal-Deity-Rituals-Guides-for-Connecting-with-Nature-Spirits/index.md

 ---
 Ceremony 1: The Summoning of Aurorus, Deity of Spring

-Symbols: The blossoming flower, the verdant sprout, and the rising sun.
+**Symbols**: The blossoming flower, the verdant sprout, and the rising sun.

-Offerings: Freshly picked wildflowers, honey, and sweet spring water.
+**Offerings**: Freshly picked wildflowers, honey, and sweet spring water.

-Incantations:
+**Incantations**:
 "In the season of bloom and renewal,
 By the powers of the rising sun,
 Aurorus, Eternal Deity of Spring,
 We beseech your presence and lightness."

-Tools: A floral circle of delicate blooms, aromatic incense of jasmine and honeysuckle, and a quartz crystal sphere.
+**Tools**: A floral circle of delicate blooms, aromatic incense of jasmine and honeysuckle, and a quartz crystal sphere.

 Steps:
 1. Arrange the wildflowers in a circle, large enough for the petitioner to stand within.